atrotter0/jquery-form-practice/README.md

-# Mad Libs and Letter to a Friend
+# Mad Libs, Letter to a Friend, and SHOUT

 #### Epicodus Intro to Programming lesson, 05.30.2018